Ayobami2006/PayGizmo-Blockchain-Development/README.md

-# PayGizmoUserRegistration Smart Contract Project
+# UserRegistration and MakePayment Smart Contract Project

 This project contains the smart contract code for the UserRegistration contract, developed using Truffle and tested on the Ganache local Ethereum client.